-If you're celebrating, please stay safe and be mindful of the laws.
-There will be plenty of cops out looking for troublemakers.
-Don’t be the one who ends up with a DUI.
-And don't be the one that gets fined or jailed for breaking Minnesota's Fourth of July law.
+Cops will be out there looking for troublemakers, so don't be that person who ends up with a DUI.
+And don't be the one who gets hit with a huge fine or ends up in jail for breaking Minnesota's Fourth of July law.

 106.9 KROC-FM logo